 No synthetic chemicals

 Leaves no sticky residue

-For those seeking a natural repellent, Repel makes a plant-based spray, utilizing oil of lemon eucalyptus to keep mosquitos at bay.
-Unlike many plant-based repellents we tested, Repel was neither sticky nor oily once applied and provided the protection in the 6-hour window, as promised.
-The option to purchase a 6-ounce spray also makes it ideal for carrying in your pack or traveling.
+For those seeking a natural repellent, Repel makes a plant-based spray utilizing the oil of lemon eucalyptus to keep mosquitos at bay.
+Unlike many plant-based repellents we tested, Repel was neither sticky nor oily once applied and provided protection in the six-hour window, as promised.
+This repellent will keep the bugs away for hours, allowing you and your loved ones to continue having fun.

 However, the lemon packs a serious odiferous punch, resembling dishwashing detergent.
 Also, although this is a natural alternative to products containing DEET, it is not advised for use on pets.